shoaibms/mofa_transformer/README.md

 ## Acknowledgments

 This work was supported by Agriculture Victoria Research.
-We thank the HyperSeq dataset authors for making their data publicly available.
+We thank the SpectralSeq dataset authors for making their data publicly available.

 ## 🙏 Acknowledgments

 - This work was supported by Agriculture Victoria Research
-- We thank the HyperSeq dataset authors for making their data publicly available
+- We thank the SpectralSeq dataset authors for making their data publicly available